Smoking and Nicotine Dependence Research Lab

 Email: ekim10@mail.yu.edu

-Talya Gordon is a third year Ph.D. student in the Clinical Psychology with Health Emphasis program.
+Talya Gordon is a fourth year Ph.D. student in the Clinical Psychology with Health Emphasis program.
 She earned a Bachelors of Science in Psychology and Biobehavioral Health from the University of Maryland (UMD) in May 2020.
 While attending UMD, Talya was a research assistant in Dr. Jessica Magidson’s Global Mental Health and Addiction Lab researching the efficacy of a mindfulness intervention in increasing adherence to HIV antiretroviral medication in individuals with substance use disorders in South Africa.
 After graduation, Talya was awarded an Intramural Research Training Award at the National Institute of Health’s Clinical Center.
 While at the NIH, Talya collaborated on projects ranging from the implementation of a CBT-I intervention for individuals with substance use disorders and insomnia to a cooking behavior intervention in African-American adults at risk for cardiovascular disease.

 Talya hopes to research how social determinants of health, such as socioeconomic status, contribute to the cycle of addiction.